muarshad01/Inference-Engg/Lectures/Lecture-4.md

 * Time points   = $[x_1, x_2, x_3, x_4]$

 #### Fourier Transform
+* **Joseph Fourier (1807)**: Any signal can be decomposed into a sum of simple sine waves, each with its own frequence and amplitude.
 * Every seq of number can be represented as sum of frequencies.
 * $[3,5,3,1,3,5,3,1]$
 * $$x_n=\frac{1}{8}\sum_{k=0}^{7}x_kW_{8}^{-kn}$$